 In his book, The End of Christianity, author William Dembski says ‘(I)ndeed, all our words for evil presuppose a good that has been subverted.
 Impurity presupposes purity, unrighteousness presupposes righteousness, transgression presupposes a boundary which we’ve departed, sin (the Greek hamartia) presupposes a target that was missed, etc. To see evil as parasitic is not to deny or trivialize it but rather to see it for what it is.
 Evil does not create.
 It only deforms'(2).

 Morally speaking then, what could be the standard of moral perfection?
 Here the theist and deist would submit that God is the standard because God’s nature is good.
 The atheist or agnostic have a much tougher time with this objective standard.
 For the atheist, i.e. a person who does not believe God exists, who believes that everything that matters is matter working in accidental, random ways, towards no order, there is no supernatural (nothing beyond space, time, matter); so the standard of moral perfection gets a little tricky.
 The standard would have to be something else.
 But what would it be?
 It couldn’t be a human because that would be subjective, for why would any human have moral superiority over any other?
 It would just be your opinion versus their opinion, and who would be right?
 What about a society?
 Can a society have better morals than another?
 Sure, and human history is full of it, but what is the foundation of that society’s morals?
 Some might say that’s easy, it’s what’s best for human flourishing.
-Well what’s best for human flourishing?
-And why should human flourishing be important, especially if we’re all going to be dead in a few years and not remember any of our experiences or be rewarded (or punished) for our moral behavior?
+Well what’s best for human flourishing, and whose human flourishing?
+And from a non-theistic point-of-view why should human flourishing be important, especially if we’re all going to be dead in a few years and not remember any of our experiences or be rewarded (or punished) for our moral behavior?

 Reflecting on what a moral standard is if God does not exist is where many atheists start to confuse moral ontology with moral epistemology.
 And one of the favorite defaults is the prior example, what could be best for human flourishing, or personal well-being.
 Well who is going to set the boundaries for what is best for human flourishing or personal well-being?
 An example that is used quite regularly, perhaps too regularly, but is valid because it is more recent in human history, is the Nazi ideology.
 The Nazis clearly thought their ideology was best for the flourishing of their people, and the well-being of their people.
 So why was it considered wrong?
 In fact there are some who didn’t consider it wrong.
 Remember, it doesn’t matter what we think, it matters what is true.
 If human flourishing and the personal well-being of others is how we define our moral standard, then whose idea of human flourishing and personal standard do we adhere to?
 And why?

 So for the sake of the rest of this tract we are going to assume God is the standard for morality because God’s nature is good and that seems to be where most of the logical and physical evidence speaks to.
 As the Christian apologist Frank Turek has said many times, if even one thing is truly morally wrong, God exists.
 If this is true, then everything matters as far as our behavior.
 Our offenses matter, not just relative to our time on Earth, but eternally.
-Now none of this that we are talking about points to the Christian God, but let’s see what the Christian scriptures can offer us in regards to what sin is, the consequences of it, and how God has or has not dealt with it.
+Now none of what we are talking about points directly to the Christian God, but let’s see what the Christian scriptures can offer us in regards to what sin is, the consequences of it, and how God has or has not dealt with it.

 There are some who would ask isn’t death a little harsh for a few shots at God?
 Well, no, it wouldn’t be if you believed in a just God.
 For when you break the law here on Earth and get caught, you pay a penalty.
 If that law-breaking is severe enough, you pay with your life.
 Where did this idea come from?
 Maybe even more appropriate to ask is who are we to argue this?
-What kind of standing do we have?
+What kind of standing do we have to actually argue with God, the supreme lawgiver?
 When it comes to God we have little standing, however our God has provided us grace through the person Jesus of Nazareth, the Christ (christos in Greek, means anointed one).
 What does Paul say about this to the Romans?
 In chapter 5, verse 8 he says, ‘but God commendeth his love towards us in that while we were still sinners, Christ died for us’ (KJV).
 Okay, that sounds nice, but what does that mean?
 In essence, it means that despite what your wages earned you in your sin account, Christ has forgiven the debt with His death on the cross.
 You no longer have to die spiritually.
 It’s what the believer calls having peace with Christ, or salvation.
 A powerful verse which makes this clear is Colossians 2:13-14 where Paul says”(A)nd when you were dead in trespasses and the uncircumcision of your flesh, God made you alive together with him, when he forgave us all our trespasses, erasing the record that stood against us with its legal demands.
 He set this aside, nailing it to the cross.”
 (NRSV)

 In essence, it means that despite what your wages earned you in your sin account, Christ has forgiven the debt with His death on the cross.